roman-milk/roman-milk.github.io/housewife-bimbo.md

  Mickey liked that men were looking at his girlfriend in the mall.
 She was snuggling up to him, walking hip to hip toward the exit.
 She oozed sexuality, leaving him feeling privileged to be her boyfriend.
 They stopped to look at shoes in a store front, where Candy simpered over the high heels.

  In the reflection, Florence could see how lewdly she was dressed, and cringed.
 The stupid one was showing off her body, by wearing nothing but a push up bra, a skimpy top, and a pair of skin tight leggings.
 Usually, men would be staring at her breasts, whereas now, they were staring at her bottom, and a distinct camel toe.
 Her bottom was cleaved in two.
 When she walked, her butt muscles were clearly shown, wriggling around in the stretchy material.
-Report_Story #2